Sony A6400 vs RX0 II

 The side-by-side display below illustrates the physical size and weight of the Sony A6400 and the Sony RX0 II.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX0 II is considerably smaller (70 percent) than the Sony A6400.
-It is noteworthy in this context that the RX0 II is splash and dust-proof, while the A6400 does not feature any corresponding weather-sealing.
+In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.
 More than that, the RX0 II is water-proof up to 10m and can, thus, be used for underwater photography.